-Investigation and design must have been completed for all infrastructure works in a certified CMP or CZMP valued at over \$500,000 (total project cost) prior to applying for funding for implementation.
+Investigation and design must have been completed for all infrastructure works in a certified CMP or CZMP valued at over \$500,000 (total project cost) before applying for implementation funding.

-Project with a total project cost under \$5 million
+Projects with a total project cost under \$5 million

-For projects that address a documented action in a certified CMP, funding is \$2 from the State Government for every \$1 provided by the applicant.
+For projects that address a documented action in a certified CMP, funding is \$2 from the NSW Government for every \$1 provided by the applicant.

-For projects that address a documented action in a certified CZMP, the State Government will contribute 50% of the project costs.
+For projects that address a documented action in a certified CZMP, the NSW Government will contribute 50% of the project costs.

-Project with a total project cost over \$5 million
+Projects with a total project cost over \$5 million

-The applicant must provide a cost-benefit analysis and demonstrate appropriate cost sharing arrangements before applying for funds to implement the works.
+The applicant must provide information on key beneficiaries of any works, have completed a cost-benefit analysis, and demonstrate appropriate cost sharing arrangements are in place before applying for funds to implement the works.

-The proportion of State Government funding available will be determined having considered the results of distributional analysis, which is based on the cost-benefit analysis or as defined by a funding model developed and approved as part of a certified CMP/CZMP.
+The proportion of NSW Government funding available will be determined having considered the results of distributional analysis, which is based on the cost-benefit analysis or as defined by a funding model developed and approved as part of a certified CMP or CZMP:

-The State Government will pay \$2 for every \$1 provided by the applicant for the portion determined to be of public benefit for documented actions in a certified CMP.

-The State Government will pay 50% of the portion determined to be of public benefit for documented action in a certified CZMP.
+- The NSW Government will pay \$2 for every \$1 provided by the applicant for the portion determined to be of public benefit for documented actions in a certified CMP. - The NSW Government will pay 50% of the portion determined to be of public benefit for documented actions in a certified CZMP.